Cap-go/apple-intelligence/README.md

   <h2><a href="https://capgo.app/consulting/?ref=plugin"> Fix your annoying bug now, Hire a Capacitor expert 💪</a></h2>
 </div>

-Adds support for Apple Intelligence for Capacitor
+Adds support for LLM locally runned for Capacitor

+It use AppleInteligence in IOS and tasks-genai in Android

 ## Installation